vmware-tanzu/tanzu-cli/docs/quickstart/quickstart.md

 such sets of plugins.

 *Target* : A class of control-plane endpoints that a plugin may interact with.
-The list of targets supported thus far are `kubernetes`, which applies to Kubernetes endpoint, `mission-control`, which applies to Tanzu Mission Control service endpoints, and `operations`, to support Kubernetes operations for Tanzu Platform for Kubernetes.
-A plugin can be associated with one or zero targets.
+The list of targets supported thus far are `operations` to support Kubernetes operations for Tanzu Platform for Kubernetes and `mission-control` which applies to Tanzu Mission Control service endpoints.
+If a plugin is not limited to a particular target it should be marked as `global` and will be accessible directly under the root `tanzu` command.
-A plugin associated with no target implies its functionality can be used regardless of what endpoint the CLI may be connecting to.
+A `kubernetes` target exists but is deprecated in favor of `global`.

 *Context* : Represents a connection to an endpoint with which the Tanzu CLI can interact.
 A context can be established via creating a Tanzu Management